 Visually-led social networks have grown exponentially in the Middle Eastern region, with Snapchat at the forefront of the social media trend.
 According to Snapchat user data, the mobile app currently has about 33 million users in the Middle East.
-Company growth in this region has far out-paced many other countries.
+Company growth in this region has far out-paced growth in many other countries.

 Saudis are among the highest active daily users of Snapchat, with residents of Riyadh and Jeddah using the camera 40 times a day on average, and spending approximately 35 minutes a day surfing snaps.
 These figures are huge when compared to Snapchat’s global average of 25 times a day and half an hour of surfing, respectively.
 In fact, more than a third of Saudi respondents say they use Snapchat video tools, making it the highest market adoption of the app by any nation.
-Snapchat has even opened its first Middle Eastern office in Dubai, with rumours of a second office in soon to open in Riyadh.
+Snapchat has even opened its first Middle Eastern office in Dubai, with rumors of a second office in soon to open in Riyadh.

 |Israel & Palestine||1,375,000|

 While the app’s paid advertising features are only available in Saudi Arabia, UAE, and Qatar, brands on Snapchat can still build a loyal consumer base and engaged community through organic interactions.

 To follow, we’ll explore key Snapchat user features, marketing tools, and unique strategies to increase organic reach and direct paid traffic to your profile and website.

 What is Snapchat and how does it work?

 Snapchat is not a typical social network.
 Any picture, video, or message you send is only available for a limited number of seconds before it expires.
 Also clinging to a short lifespan are featured stories, which last no more than 24 hours.